etherspot/etherspot-contracts/docs/contracts/gateway-and-gateway-recipients.md

 ```
 *See: [signing data section](../signing-data.md)*

-In `sendBatchFromAccount`, `delegateBatch` `delegateBatchWithGasPrice` and sender need to be an owner of the account.
+In `sendBatchFromAccount`, `delegateBatch`, `delegateBatchWithGasPrice` and sender need to be an owner of the account.

 Account owner verification diagram: